Cheeserror/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints the result of power divided by the divide
+prints the result of breath to the power of love